Retirement Plan Check-Up

 Plan design has many facets, and I would like to share with you the three F’s we look at in our review.

-- SEP IRA: Contribution up to 25% of wages not to exceed a maximum contribution of $52,000
+SEP IRA: Employer contribution up to 25 percent of compensation, not to exceed $72,000.

 Flexibility: